Caceresenzo/idea/README.md

 Make a desktop like interface with os.js for our server's services.

-## YggTorrent Indexer for Radarr and Sonnarr
+## YggTorrent Indexer for Radarr and Sonarr

-Make an indexer based on https://gitlab.onlineterroir.com/yggtorrent/yggtorrent
+Make an indexer (based on https://gitlab.onlineterroir.com/yggtorrent/yggtorrent).

 ## File Sorter

 Make an app which detect file creation.
-With a tag system move the file in the correct folder.
+With a tag system, move the file in the correct folder.